Daniel-Nashnaz/halacha-haggadah-config/README.md

 - For private data or API keys, do **not** use this method.
 - Optional: you can extend the HTML editor to support more fields or auto-save.

----

-Would you like a version of this README as a Markdown file (`README.md`) for your repo?